Connecting outflows with radio emission in active galactic nuclei at cosmic noon: Introduction

-The connection between radio emission and outflows in radiatively efficient AGN with moderate radio power has been observed in both statistical samples, with limited, or no, spatial information \citep[e.g.][]{Mullaney+13,Zakamska+14,Villar+14,Villar+21,Alban+24,Kukreti+25,Escott+25}, and in detailed, spatially resolved studies \citep[ e.g.][]{Venturi+21,Girdhar+22,Morganti+23,Ulivi+24,Girdhar+24,Speranza+24}.
-From the statistical spatially unresolved perspective, \citet{Mullaney+13} analyzed a sample of SDSS (Sloan Digital Sky Survey) AGN at $z < 0.4$ with \oiii\ luminosity of $\sim 10^{40}-10^{45}$ \ergs\ and observed a correlation between disturbed gas kinematics and radio emission.
-According to \citet{Mullaney+13}, the most disturbed gas kinematics (associated with outflows) are found in radio-moderate AGN.
+The connection between radio emission and outflows in radiatively efficient AGNs with moderate radio power has been observed in statistical samples with limited or no spatial information \citep[e.g.,][]{Mullaney+13,Zakamska+14,Villar+14,Villar+21,Alban+24,Kukreti+25,Escott+25} and in detailed spatially resolved studies \citep[ e.g.,][]{Venturi+21,Girdhar+22,Morganti+23,Ulivi+24,Girdhar+24,Speranza+24}.
+From the statistical spatially unresolved perspective, \citet{Mullaney+13} analyzed a sample of Sloan Digital Sky Survey (SDSS) AGNs at $z < 0.4$ with \oiii\ luminosity of $\sim 10^{40}-10^{45}$ \ergs\ and observed a correlation between disturbed gas kinematics and radio emission.
+According to \citet{Mullaney+13}, the most disturbed gas kinematics (associated with outflows) are found in radio-moderate AGNs.
 Similarly, \citet{Zakamska+14}, in their study of 568 quasars at $z < 0.8$ from SDSS, observed that outflow velocities in radio-quiet quasars correlate with radio luminosity, suggesting that relativistic particles are accelerated in shocks driven by ionized outflows.
-This finding aligns with the results of \citet{Alban+24,Kukreti+25}, who use large samples of AGN with integral field spectroscopy at low redshift and find that radio-selected AGN exhibit increased ionized gas line widths, which may be further boosted when the AGN have higher radiative luminosities (particularly in the central regions).
+This finding aligns with the results of \citet{Alban+24,Kukreti+25}, who used large samples of AGNs with integral field spectroscopy at low redshift and report that radio-selected AGNs exhibit increased ionized gas line widths, which may be further boosted when the AGN have higher radiative luminosities (particularly in the central regions).